-Numerous other chansons from Schmitt’s “middle period” of composition, such as the three pieces that make up Kerob-Shal, Op.
+Numerous other chansons from Schmitt’s more daring “middle period” of composition, such as the three pieces that make up Kérob-Shal, Op.
 67, have yet to receive their first recordings as well.

-But to my mind, it is the early works that beckon most invitingly.
+While I wouldn’t want to be without any of Schmitt’s endlessly fascinating pieces for voice, to my mind, it is the early works that beckon most invitingly.
 The Musique sur l’eau gives us a tantalizing foretaste of what splendors await exploration.
-Hopefully we will not have to wait much longer to find out the treasures that are in store for us.
+Hopefully we won’t have to wait much longer to find out the treasures that are in store for us.

 Update (8/1/20): Florent Schmitt’s 150th birthday anniversary year is being marked by several important new releases — among them the first-ever recording 100% devoted to the composer’s vocal works.